What is Safe Zone?

 Safe Zone is a program designed to:

-- Educate people about sexual orientation and gender identity issues
+- Educate people about sexual orientation and gender identity/expression issues.

-- Create a visible network of Allies to provide support to the NDSU lesbian, gay, bisexual, and transgender (LGBTQ) community
+- Create a visible network of Allies to provide support to the NDSU lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) community.

-- Provide accurate information about sexual orientation/gender identity issues and resources within the community
+- Provide accurate information about sexual orientation and gender identity/expression issues and resources within the community.

 How can I be an Ally?